-And this is true even if you buy items during a sale or with discount vouchers.
+This is true even if you buy items during a sale or with discount vouchers.

 If you're wondering what a 'reasonable length of time' is, an example should help.
 It's probably not reasonable for a £2,000 plasma TV to break after nine months, but is for a 50p torch.

-Quote the rights and say, "according to the Sales of Goods Act 1979" (or if it's a service the "Supply of Goods and Services 1982 Act").
-It'll make a powerful impression but, ultimately, if the shop refuses, you'd need to go to court.
+Quote the rights and say "according to the Sales of Goods Act 1979" (or if it's a service, "the Supply of Goods and Services Act 1982").
+It'll make a powerful impression.
+But, ultimately, if the shop refuses, you'd need to go to court.

-Know your stuff and you'll save £1,000s over a lifetime not having to buy duplicate goods if something goes wrong.
+Know your stuff and you'll save £1,000s over a lifetime of not having to buy duplicate goods if something goes wrong.

 Whenever a new consumer shopping law is passed, we'll include the details in the free weekly MoneySaving email.

-DO: Take items back as quickly as possible
+DO take items back as quickly as possible!

-If something's faulty - in other words it breaks the SAD FART rules - returning it speedily is crucial.
+If something's faulty - in other words, it breaks the SAD FART rules - returning it speedily is crucial.

 Within four weeks: You can usually still get a full refund as you're unlikely to be seen as having 'accepted' the goods.
-After that only expect an exchange, repair or part refund.
+After that, only expect an exchange, repair or part-refund.

 Within six months: The shop must prove the item wasn't faulty when the transaction took place.
-After that period you must prove it was.
+After that period, you must prove it was.

-DO: Write 'it's a gift' on receipts
+DO write 'it's a gift' on receipts

-DO: Check it's suitable before buying
+DO check it's suitable before buying

-The 'as described' part of the SAD FART rules is crucial.
+The "as described" part of the SAD FART rules is crucial.
 Imagine you buy speakers for your TV, take them home and they don't connect to your specific telly.
 If you've proof the store said "it'll work with your TV" (take notes if possible), then the speakers aren't as described, so you can return them.

-DO: Return it to the store, not the manufacturer
+DO return it to the store, not the manufacturer

 If the item breaks the SAD FART rules, your agreement's with the shop you bought it from, NOT the manufacturer.
 So the retailer MUST deal with it - don't let it palm you off.

-DO: Ensure delivery's specified
+DO ensure delivery's specified

-DO: Consider paying by credit card if it's over £100
+DO consider paying by credit card if it's over £100

-DON'T: Assume wrong sizes can be changed
+DON'T assume wrong sizes can be changed

-DON'T: Think buying online means fewer rights
+DON'T think buying online means fewer rights

-DON'T: Think 'no receipt' means 'no return'
+DON'T think 'no receipt' means 'no return'

 With faulty goods, you simply need proof of purchase.

-DON'T: Think buying from eBay gives fewer rights
+DON'T think buying from eBay gives fewer rights

-Buy from a trader who makes some or all of their living selling on eBay and you've the full Sad Fart rights.
+Buy from a trader who makes some or all of their living selling on eBay and you've the full SAD FART rights.
 However, buy from an occasional private seller and as long as the goods are as described, the only rule is 'let the buyer beware'.

-DON'T: Think you've no rights with freebies
+DON'T think you've no rights with freebies